tomamic/tomamic.github.io/mdp/hs1.md

 - If we think of a list as a monster, here's what's what
 - `head` takes a list and returns its head
-    - The head of a list is basically its first element.
+    - The head of a list is basically its first element
 - `tail` takes a list and returns its tail
-    - In other words, it chops off a list's head.
+    - In other words, it chops off a list's head
 - `last` takes a list and returns its last element
 - `init` takes a list and returns everything except its last element